 Further Sights Near the Glyptoteket

 Tivoli Gardens is right across the road from the Glyptotek (but the entrance is on the far sight, a long block away – past the town hall (Rådhus).
-The free National Museum of Denmark is a short block away, which is near the Thorvaldsens Museum and the Christiansborg palace complex (with free viewing platform via elevator) on Slotholmen Island.
+The National Museum of Denmark is a short block away, which is near the Thorvaldsens Museum and the Christiansborg palace complex (with free viewing platform via elevator) on Slotholmen Island.

 See More Art in Copenhagen

-The free National Gallery of Denmark has the largest collection of Danish and Nordic art in the world and a top sight for any art lovers visiting Denmark.
+The National Gallery of Denmark has the largest collection of Danish and Nordic art in the world and a top sight for any art lovers visiting Denmark.
 The National Museum of Denmark also has many art works in its collection, as well as a small but exquisite collection of antiquities.
 The Thorvaldsens Museum is filled with the sculptures of Denmark’s most famous sculptor.
 Two popular day-trip destinations from Copenhagen are to two famous modern art museums: Arken and the Lousiana.